Tom Carey (careyto01)

 Biographical Information

-Tom Carey had the first put-out in a game in a professional baseball league.
+Tom Carey had the first put-out in a major league baseball league.
 In the opener of the 1871 National Association, 2B Carey caught a liner by Gene Kimball and then completed the unassisted double play by tagging out baserunner Deacon White.
 He was playing for the Fort Wayne Kekiongas against the Cleveland Forest Citys.

 Carey had previously played for the amateur Baltimore Marylands.